danny00747/tfe-report/src/10_test.md

 It's important to note that puppeteer \underline{is not} a testing tool.
 It doesn't come with built-in testing assertions, it's just a tool for controlling the browser.
 But if it's used along with real testing tools such as Mocha & Chai, we get a fascinating framework that can test the application as if it was being used by a customer.
-In other words the combination of Puppeteer, Mocha & Chai helps us test our app from the user's perspective. \newline \newline
+In other words the combination of Mocha & Chai and Puppeteer helps test an application from the costumer's perspective. \newline \newline

 ```{.js caption="E2E Test Example"}